PSGitHubUser1/Setup-ADB/README.md

 - Check all things and turn it on.
 - And also turn on `Install via USB` (optional)
 - Connect your mobile with PC.
 (Here, I am telling about Windows)
-- Download the Platform Tools file from [here](https://developer.android.com/studio/releases/platform-tools) for Windows.
+- Download the Platform Tools file from website [here](https://developer.android.com/studio/releases/platform-tools).
 - Extract it and open the folder
 - Now follow this
 ---